BYUcs236ta/cs236_Decker_Goodrich/Lab1.md

 ```

  6) Wrap the code written for steps 1-5 code in a while loop.
 Your condition should check to see if `input.size() > 0`.
 This will repeat steps 1-5 until it has consumed the entire input string.

- 7) After the while loop returns tokens to close off the function.
+ 7) After the while loop, return tokens to close off the function.

 ---
 ### Part 5: Create Automata